marjohnsen/week-planner-card-plus/README.md

 7. Restart Home Assistant (or reload resources if you prefer).

 #### Add the Lovelace Resource

-HACS usually offers to add the resource automatically, but you can do it manually IF NEEDED ONLY:
+HACS usually offers to add the resource automatically, but you can do it manually if needed:

 **Settings → Dashboards → Resources → Add Resource**
 - URL (typical HACS path):